 SMBC gives priority to preaching.
 We require all full-time students to study 'Introduction to Preaching' and to undertake 'Expounding Scripture' classes.
 In these classes, lecturers run small group workshops at which students preach and receive feedback from their peers and the lecturer.
 Students also preach at College chapel services, where they are critiqued by a lecturer and two peers.

 SMBC is committed to the ongoing training and development of occasional and regular preachers through:

-- Its popular Biennial Preaching Conference, which models expository preaching through books of the Bible by a range of experienced local and international speakers.
+- Its popular Biennial Preaching Conference, which models expository preaching through books of the Bible by a range of experienced local and international speakers (next one on 6-9 May 2019).
 Integrated with the conference, a postgraduate preaching unit is usually offered in intensive mode;

 - Regional and country preaching workshops;

 Rev. Mark Adams leads an experienced and diverse team.
 Mark is Pastoral Vice-Principal and lectures in theology, spiritual formation, pastoral care and preaching.
 Prior to joining SMBC in 2013, Mark was senior minister at New Life Presbyterian Church, Gungahlin in Canberra for twelve years.
 He previously practised as a lawyer in Sydney for ten years until 1998.